March 28th, 2019

-The 2015 winter solstice was/would have been Winterwind's 12 year anniversary.
-The first 10 years had a few highs, a few more lows, were largely done for other people, and, ultimately, proved to be rather thankless and unfulfilling.
+The 2018 winter solstice would have been Winterwind's 15 year anniversary.
+The first 10 years had a few highs, a few more lows, a revolving cast of characters and ultimately proved to be unfulfilling.

 December 21st, 2013